-- Each year the Global Health Scholars – Graduate program supports students from a wide variety of disciplines representative of the diversity found under the umbrella of global health.
-This includes, but is not limited to, medicine, nursing, health sciences, nutrition, rehabilitation, law, social sciences, engineering, epidemiology, population and public health, and health policy.
+- Each year, the Global Health Scholars – Graduate program supports students from various disciplines representative of the diversity found under the umbrella of global health.
+These include, but are not limited to: medicine, nursing, health sciences, nutrition, rehabilitation, law, social sciences, engineering, education, agriculture, epidemiology, population and public health, and health policy.

-- To learn about previous Global Health Scholars – Graduate cohorts, click here.
+- Learn about previous Global Health Scholars – Graduate cohorts

 - A student or trainee is eligible for only one award from GHP for the same trip.
 Any additional funding requests to GHP would have to be for a trip separate from the six weeks of travel covered by the Global Health Scholars – Graduate Program.